frconor-ebook/meditations/_posts/2025-12-03-increase-my-faith.md

 "They have learned new things.
 They have joyfully consented to 'hide and disappear,' letting others take their place.
 They have gone up and come down."

-It\'s a wonderful story of many people living by faith, changing the world, being the vanguard of the Church of this particular era of history, setting standards, doing amazing things.
+It's a wonderful story of many people living by faith, changing the world, being the vanguard of the Church of this particular era of history, setting standards, doing amazing things.

-Possibly in time others will look on with awe and be able to say, "Blessed are you for your believing."
+Possibly in time others will look on with awe and be able to say, "Blessed are you for your believing" (Luke 1:45).

 Great things are attached to that increase of faith that we ask for, more and more with the passage of time.

 "Thinking about the Work's expansion," Blessed Álvaro says, "reminds me of that supernatural epic related in the Letter to the Hebrews.
 By faith, Abraham obeyed when he was called to go out to a place which he was to receive as an inheritance, and he went out, not knowing where he was to go.

-"By faith, Moses, when he was grown up, refused to be called the son of Pharaoh\'s daughter, choosing rather to share ill treatment with the people of God than to enjoy the fleeting pleasures of sin.
+"By faith, Moses, when he was grown up, refused to be called the son of Pharaoh's daughter, choosing rather to share ill treatment with the people of God than to enjoy the fleeting pleasures of sin.
 He considered abuse suffered for Christ greater wealth than the treasures of Egypt.
 By faith, the people crossed the Red Sea.
 By faith, the walls of Jericho fell down.

 "And what more shall I say?
 For time would fail me to tell of Gideon, Barak, Samson, Jephthah, of David, and Samuel, and the prophets, who through faith conquered kingdoms, enforced justice, received promises, stopped the mouth of lions.
 Others suffered mocking and scourging and even chains and imprisonment."

 If we see a certain persecution of Christians or of Catholics in the world or in the media, we can make acts of faith.
 Maybe God is purifying us in certain ways in the world, or His truth or His doctrine.

 But we know from history and many other ways that the truth will triumph.
 "The Church will not sink.
-Peter\'s boat will not sink," St. Josemaría used to say.
+Peter's boat will not sink," St. Josemaría used to say.

 We go forward in faith and there will be a great new flourishing of the Church.
 Blessed Álvaro and St. John Paul II, both of them, like to speak in that way.

 Blessed Álvaro says: "That was how all great men in Scripture acted.
 They were moved by a living faith.
-They devoted themselves to God\'s service, to do whatever He asked of them, in spite of the fact that all these, though well attested by their faith, did not receive what was promised.
+They devoted themselves to God's service, to do whatever He asked of them, in spite of the fact that all these, though well attested by their faith, did not receive what was promised.
 They did not see the Messiah, the Redeemer."

 We journey forward towards the Promised Land, which we know that someday we will reach.
 We journey forward towards the eternal wedding feast, knowing by faith that everything is worthwhile, that God has foreseen everything.

-We\'re in His hands all the time, and sometimes we have to leave things in His hands.
-Faith leads us to a new abandonment---this project, those desires, those things we might like to have done, this soul that perhaps we\'ve prayed so much for that hasn\'t quite reacted---sometimes, we just have to leave them in the hands of God.
+We're in His hands all the time, and sometimes we have to leave things in His hands.
+Faith leads us to a new abandonment---this project, those desires, those things we might like to have done, this soul that perhaps we've prayed so much for that hasn't quite reacted---sometimes, we just have to leave them in the hands of God.

 All those efforts in that particular area, but then we look the other way and find there are huge fruits, maybe, in other areas.
 God has been at work all the time.

 The letter concludes: "God has foreseen something better for us.
 As in the wedding feast at Cana, God has kept the best wine for the end, for us.
-He\'s given us Himself in Christ.
+He's given us Himself in Christ.
 We have His doctrine.
 We can become His friends and receive Him in the Eucharist.
 We can make use of the sacrament of forgiveness.

 "We can count on Our Lady as Our Mother.
-We form part of the Church and we\'ve received the sovereign grace of a vocation, a light that constantly illuminates the way we are traveling along here on earth, and a vital force to put that vocation into practice in the middle of the world, and to enable many other souls to discover it Think what our faith should be like and what follies we should be promoting."
+We form part of the Church and we've received the sovereign grace of a vocation, a light that constantly illuminates the way we are traveling along here on earth, and a vital force to put that vocation into practice in the middle of the world, and to enable many other souls to discover it Think what our faith should be like and what follies we should be promoting."

 I had dinner last Saturday night with a number of street kids in Kisumu, from a certain shelter that is there.
 We do something once or twice a year; we head out to a simple restaurant.
 It is very amusing.